derplayer/YuGiOh-PoC-HDMod/README.md

 How to run:

-* Download data.7z and voice.7z from this repository
+* Download the data and voice folder from this repository.
-	* Mod is in 7z archives, because git breaks something in files, and the game will crash when cloned
 * Extract it into the game folder that you want to mod.
 * There should be now a data and voice folder that is next to the executable ("joey_pc.exe").
 * Download the [Yu-Gi-Oh Mod Tools](https://derplayer.neocities.org/repo/yugioh/index.html)